Subtitles and Transcript

 13:39 I think I'll leave before they get hostile.

 13:42 But we basically want a diversity of activities the players can play through this.
-Basically, I want to be able to play, "The Day the Earth Stood Still," "2001: A Space Odyssey," "Star Trek," "War Of the Worlds."
-Now as we pull away from this world -- we're going to keep pulling away from the star now.
-One of the things that always frustrated me a little bit about astronomy when I was a kid is how it was always presented so two-dimensionally and so static.
+I want to be able to play "The Day the Earth Stood Still," "2001: A Space Odyssey," "Star Trek," "War Of the Worlds."
+Now, as we pull away from this world -- we're going to keep pulling away from the star now.
+One of the things that always frustrated me about astronomy when I was a kid is how it was always presented so two-dimensionally and so static.
 As we pull away from the star here, we're actually going now out into interstellar space, and we're getting a sense of the space around our home star.

-15:04 This would be about one million years a second, because you have about roughly one supernova every century or so.
+15:04 This would be about a million years a second, because you have about one supernova every century.
 And so you'd have this wonderful sparkling thing, with the disk slowly rotating, and this is roughly what it would look like.
-And so really, part of this is about bringing the beauty of this, of the natural world, to somebody in a very imaginative way, so that they can start calibrating their instinct across these vast scales of space and time.
+Part of this is about bringing the beauty of the natural world to somebody in a very imaginative way, so that they can start calibrating their instinct across these vast scales of space and time.

-15:23 Chris was wondering what kind of gods that the players would become.
-Because if you think about it, you're going to have 15-year-olds, 20-year-olds, whatever, flying around this universe.
-And they might be a nurturing god.
-They might be boot-strapping life on planets, trying to terra-form and spread civilization.
-You might be a vengeful god and going out and conquesting, because you actually can do that, you can go in and attack other intelligent races.
-You might be a networking god, building alliances, which you can also do in the game, or just curious, going around and wanting to explore as much as you possibly can.
+15:24 Chris was wondering what kind of gods the players would become.
+Because if you think about it, you're going to have 15-year-olds, 20-year-olds flying around this universe.
+They might be a nurturing god.
+They might be bootstrapping life on planets, trying to terraform and spread civilization.
+You might be a vengeful god, conquesting, because you actually can do that, you can attack other intelligent races.
+You might be a networking god, building alliances, or just curious, going around and wanting to explore as much as you possibly can.